 Highlights of Kikil Yucatan

-Beside the convent, you will see a gorgeous colorful little catholic church dedicated to San Francisco.
+Adjacent to the convent, you will see a gorgeous colourful little blue and yellow catholic church dedicated to San Francisco.
 Its doors are usually locked, but in the past, locals have hosted religious ceremonies and processions here.

 Dining in Kikil Yucatan

-There are only four restaurant options in Kikil.
-The restaurant in front of Cenote Kikil serves traditional Yucatecan fare.
-It’s basic, but can be a convenient choice if you are visiting the cenote.
+There are only four restaurant options in Kikil but the food choices they serve are tasty and affordable.
+The restaurant in front of Cenote Kikil serves traditional Yucatecan fare and can be a convenient choice if you are visiting the cenote.

-Close to the former hacienda, Desayunos Y Comida Ana Karla En Kikil serves Mexican breakfast dishes from 6am until 4pm daily.
-Think chilaquiles, huevos motulenos (eggs on tortillas with black beans, peas, ham and cheese), etc.
+Desayunos Y Comida Ana Karla En Kikil sits close to the former hacienda and serves Mexican breakfast dishes from 6 a.m. until 4 p.m. daily.
+Think chilaquiles, huevos motulenos (eggs on tortillas with black beans, peas, ham, and cheese), etc.